1. FAQs

 How much control will an organisation have over its own firewall configuration?

-If you are connecting via the HSCN route you will receive the national rule-set applied to every CNSP; a change to the rule-set must be requested through your CNSP.
+If you are connecting via the HSCN route you will receive the national ruleset applied to every CNSP; a change to the ruleset must be requested through your CNSP.

 How will an NHS organisation connect to NHS Secure Boundary?

 The primary technical pre-requisite is that your organisation has an on-premise device (firewall, router or SD-WAN device) that can establish an IPSec tunnel to the Prisma service at the rate which your internet access is set.
 For example, if you have a 200Mb/s internet circuit, the device needs to be able to create an IPSec tunnel and encrypt at 200Mb/s.
-All IPSec VPN tunnels will be created in accordance with the National Cyber Security Centre using the PRIME cryptographic profile (FOUNDATION components can be used for compatibility on a case by case basis).
+All IPsec VPN tunnels will be created in accordance with the National Cyber Security Centres using the PRIME cryptographic profile (FOUNDATION components can be used for compatibility on a case by case basis).

 Back To Top